The Regency Wardrobe collection - research & making - The Rise and Fall of Empire

 Please click the arrow keys for more images

-And I knew as soon as I saw this stunning cloak owned by the Royal Collection Trust that I had my elements for combining to form a new design.
-A Frock coat in the French style with glorious blood red and gold decoration.
+I knew as soon as I saw this stunning cloak owned by the Royal Collection Trust that I had all the elements I needed in order to form a new combined design.
+A Frock coat in the French style in glorious, brilliant, red with gold and blue and yellow decoration.

-I had to work out how to make such trim from paper and thread of course.
-I thereby discovered the combination of greaseproof paper, tissue paper and gold embroidery thread:
+Thereby I discovered what it was like to work with a combination of greaseproof paper, tissue paper and gold embroidery thread:

-Not meant as something he would have worn specifically into battle however but hopefully rather more widely reflective of the personal man and of his ambition.
+Not meant as something Napoleon would have worn actually into battle but reflective of that side of his life through it's styling, yet rather more widely reflective of the personal man and of his ambition, that was my hope now for this piece.

-So my mind turned back to writing, to what he might have written.
-When in the National Maritime Museum, Greenwich researching my naval frockcoat and looking at diary entries written by a sailor I'd noticed a letter hand written by Napoleon in a display but that day it hadn't linked to what I was thinking so I'd not paid it heed.
-Now I started searching for letter's he wrote shown online and I found these:
+When in the National Maritime Museum, Greenwich, researching my naval frockcoat and looking at diary entries written by a sailor aboard the ship of the admiral I was reflecting through that garment I'd noticed a letter hand written by Napoleon in a display.
+That day it hadn't linked to what I was thinking of so I'd not paid it enough heed.
+Now I started searching for letter's he wrote and I found these:

 A letter to Josephine